 So why should students consider looking into construction jobs when weighing out options for their future?
 Construction employment can often be just as profitable when compared to a conventional college education.
 Jobs in the industry have the potential to offer a great deal of upward mobility that a lot of other career opportunities tend to lack.
 Examples of different types of construction jobs include:

 - Civil Engineering

 - Construction Project Manager

 - Construction Solicitor

 - Project Engineer

 The next step would be to make careers in construction more accessible to students, both in high school and higher levels of education.
 Avenues that could be taken include training programs and recruitment through job fairs.

 The Impact on the Heavy Equipment Rental Industry

-As said in a vastly over-used adage, where there’s smoke, there’s fire.
+As said in a vastly overused adage, where there’s smoke, there’s fire.
 A rise in construction careers can only mean that there is also a rise in the amount of work being done.
-Unless the companies completing these projects own their own boom lifts, scissor lifts, telehandlers, or forklifts, they will have rental requests.
+Unless the companies completing these projects on their own boom lifts, scissor lifts, telehandlers, or forklifts, they will have rental requests.
 We can expect to see a positive trend, as well, in heavy equipment rentals.